-Today, I’m the CTO of Endava, the fast growing European IT services company.
-I work with our major clients to offer technical advice, particularly around technical strategy, and I work with Endava’s delivery organisation to ensure that we have the right tools, technologies, and processes in place across to get the job done for our clients.
+Today, I’m the CTO of Endava, the fast growing software engineering services company.
+We build software for other people, with most of our projects being in the areas of digital and agile transformation and business and IT automation.
+I work with our major clients to offer technical advice, particularly around technical strategy, and I work with Endava’s delivery organisation to ensure that we have the right people, tools, technologies, and processes in place across to get the job done for our clients.

 Professionally, I am interested in a range of areas including software architecture, distributed systems, data management and IT security.
-On the educational front, I have the usual collection of letters after my name, with BSc and MSc degrees in software engineering and the FBCS, MIEE (or MIET today), CEng and CITP professional qualifications.
+On the educational front, I have the usual collection of letters after my name, with BSc, MSc and PhD degrees in software engineering and the FBCS, MIEE (or MIET today), CEng and CITP professional qualifications.
 I’m also a fellow of the International Association of Software Architects.

-Outside work, I‘m an enthusiastic amateur trumpet player (playing both big-band jazz and classical music) and I like anything with an engine that moves quickly (particularly Alfa Romeo and Audi road cars and saloon car and Formula 1 racing).
+Outside work, I‘m an enthusiastic amateur trumpet player (playing a range of styles including wind band, brass band, big band jazz and classical), and I like anything with an engine that moves quickly (particularly Alfa Romeo, Audi and Jaguar road cars and saloon car, Formula-E and Formula 1 racing).